CONNEX-AB-Delivery-System/DS-DeliveryTruck/README.md

 ## About this project

 This repository stores a template project about `Delivery Truck`.
-You need to use this project to get started.
+You will use this project to get started and will add your developed software to this project.

 ## Getting Started

 Once you download in your computer the project, open Java IDE [IntelliJ](https://www.jetbrains.com/idea/)) to import this [Gradle](https://gradle.org/) project.
 The project includes latest dependencies and an example ready to be deployed on Delivery Truck using the `Delivery Truck` library from `CONNEX-AB-Delivery-System`.
 The project includes some tasks to reduce the time to deploy on your robot.

 Review the IP of your Brick and update the file `deploy.gradle`: